 We are guided by the philosophy “One College, Many Communities.”
 Campuses share many common values, goals, and practices, but are also given the opportunity and flexibility to develop unique cultures and programs that serve individual communities.
 In addition, we have a clear vision outlined in its strategic plan.
 For more information, visit the following: www.frontrange.edu and VISION 2020.

 As the Vice President of Academic Affairs and Online Learning, you will lead the continued development of FRCC’s outstanding online learning department, ensuring teaching excellence, high academic quality, and excellent student support.
 You will oversee Academic Services, including curriculum, catalog, and assessment of academic achievement and several other college-wide academic policy and support areas.
 In this position, you will help shape statewide policy and practice as the primary academic liaison with the Colorado Community College System (CCCS) and the Colorado Department of Higher Education (CDHE).

-SELECTION PROCESS: Position will remain open until filled with a priority deadline of October 25, 2020.
+SELECTION PROCESS: Position will remain open until filled with an extended priority deadline of March 3, 2021.

-In your application, please include a resume and cover letter that specifically addresses how your background and experience align with requirements, qualifications, and responsibilities of the Vice President of Academic Affairs and Online Learning.
+In your application please include a resume and cover letter that specifically addresses how your background and experience align with requirements, qualification and responsibilities of the Vice President, Academic Affairs and Online Learning.